 Visiting Tanzania in March

 Migrating herds are starting to leave the Ndutu plains, heading west toward the Grumeti River.
-This is truly a low season before the heavy rains start but with humidity building.
-Great rates can be taken advantage of at this time of year.
+This period is truly a low season before the heavy rains start, but humidity is building.
+This time of year offers excellent rates.
 This is the green season, bringing lush grasses and bushes that can make the spotting game more difficult.
-However, this is still a wonderful time to travel particularly for bird watchers as parks are full of migratory birds; especially in the south.
+However, the season is still a wonderful time to travel, particularly for bird watchers, as parks are full of migratory birds, especially in the south.
 The migration of wildebeests and zebras is in the Grumeti area of the Serengeti heading north.

 Events & Festivals